sourcesoft/ssql/README.md

 - No JOINS
 - No ORM features
 - No complex WHERE conditions
+- Honesty most non-trival query patterns are not added

-If you think you need more patterns, and it's actually useful that is hard to do without a wrapper, feel free to open a PR.
+If you think you need more patterns/utilities/methods/helpers, and it's actually useful that is hard to do without a wrapper, feel free to open a PR.

 ## Getting Started